ryan-webster-vt/credit-risk-classification/README.md

 | Random Forest | 64.8% | 0.550 | **0.852** | 0.352 |
 | KNN (k=14) | 64.8% | 0.556 | 0.840 | 0.352 |

-Logistic Regression achieved the best overall balance — highest accuracy, lowest MSE, and strong sensitivity after threshold tuning.
+Logistic Regression achieved the best overall balance: highest accuracy, lowest MSE, and strong sensitivity after threshold tuning.
 Random Forest and KNN trade sensitivity for specificity, which may be preferable in contexts where false approvals are more costly than false denials.

 ---